 “My cover features a three-armed woman.”

-I’m slow, but trainable.
 From that point forward, I became The Author of the Three-Armed Woman Book.
 Never mind that I’d had nothing to do with the art; I embraced that three-armed woman (ha!) as my own.
+I made a video “mulling” what costume to wear to Emerald City Comic Con starring my third arm.
+(Yes, that is The Husband’s hand.
+No, he wasn’t feeling me up.
+Yes, the video has the most views of any video I’ve ever posted on Facebook, or anywhere else, for that matter.)
 I gave speeches to business and leisure groups, and the high point was always The Showing of the Arms.
-My bookmarks and brochures for my future books contained a list of titles and the question, “Which of Christina Dodd’s book covers features a heroine with three arms?”
 At any booksigning, I requested that the bookseller order CASTLES IN THE AIR and I used it to open conversations and sell books — to everyone.
-I sold that book to literary snobs, to men, to other authors.
 I listened to all the witticisms, and I laughed dutifully.
 “Does he have another woman hiding under there?”
 “I bet she’s great in bed!”
 And, of course, the big question, “How could this have happened?”

 All good things must come to an end, and one day a bookseller told me CASTLES IN THE AIR was gone.
 I’d sold out the whole print run, one book at a time.
-First editions are hard to find, but CASTLES IN THE AIR is still in print — with a different cover — and may I point out it’s a great story.
-In fact, the first line happens to be, “She had all her teeth.”
+First editions are hard to find, but CASTLES IN THE AIR is still in print — with a different cover — and the first line happens to be, “She had all her teeth.”
 Total serendipity, I promise you.
 I wrote the novel long before the art department created the cover.

-I still have people who walk up to me, grinning, to inform me they own a copy (I ended up with only four — where’s the justice in that?)
+I still have people who come to my autographings with a prized first three-armed edition.
+(I ended up with only four copies—where’s the justice in that?)
 I’ve seen the book packaged in shrink-wrap at a used book store and go for amazing prices on Ebay.
 The infamous CASTLES IN THE AIR cover will live forever on my website.
-Please note that my current Virtue Falls thriller, BECAUSE I’M WATCHING, features a hand print … but no hand.
-And yes, this was featured on CBS Sunday Morning.
+Please note that my Virtue Falls thriller, BECAUSE I’M WATCHING, features a hand print … but no hand.
+And on my Cape Charade thriller, DEAD GIRL RUNNING…she’s not running or dead.

-Take a video tour of my office, listen to the bees humming as they work the lavender in the stone circle, and listen while I answer reader questions.
+Take a video tour of my office, listen to the bees humming as they work the lavender in the stone circle, watch as I ride the zipline.